 Insider Tip: Be sure to explore the local restaurants and churches nearby for fantastic food and time to sit down and recharge before you go back to shopping.

-Sample wines from nine different wineries throughout the Laurel Highlands and buy a bottle (or a few) to enjoy at home.
+Sample wines from nine local wineries on the lawn of Thistledown at Seger House and buy a bottle (or a few) to enjoy at home.
+Click here for a list of the wine tasting booths and where you can find them.